kerimoyle/cellml-specification/src/reference/informative/informB9_reset2.rst

       model: AutomaticTransmission
         ├─ component: Gearbox
         │   └─ variable: ratio (dimensionless)
-        │       └─ reset: change gear up when revs are too high │
+        │       └─ reset: want to change gear when revs are too high, but don't know the revs?
+        │
         └─ component: Engine
             └─ variable: revs (hertz)
-                └─ reset: reduce revs when gear is changed
+                └─ reset: want to reduce revs when the gear is changed, but don't know the gear?

     .. container:: toggle